What causes baby reflux? How can you treat it naturally? See what natural remedies worked wonders for my daughter’s infant reflux.

 - Histamine-2 blockers such as Axid, Pepcid, Tagamet, or Zantac

-- Or Proton-Pump Inhibitors such as Nexium, Prilosec, or Prevacid
+- Proton-pump inhibitors such as Nexium, Prilosec, or Prevacid

-In fact, acid-blocking medications are not recommended in cases of uncomplicated infant reflux.
-And, otherwise healthy children taking these medications may face an increased risk of certain intestinal and respiratory infections.
-In addition, prolonged use of proton pump inhibitors has been linked to problems in iron and calcium absorption in infants.
+Because many infants with baby reflux aren’t producing enough stomach acid, acid-blocking medications are not recommended in cases of uncomplicated infant reflux.
+Otherwise healthy children taking these medications may face an increased risk of certain intestinal and respiratory infections.
+In addition, prolonged use of proton-pump inhibitors has been linked to problems in iron and calcium absorption in infants.

+I tried all of the natural remedies list above, but Nat Phos was like a miracle worker for my daughter.
 We stopped all the natural remedies for baby reflux when Paloma was about 4 months old and never looked back.
-She now has the digestion of an ox and can drink pasteurized milk, and any other food with no discomfort.
+She now has the digestion of an ox and can drink pasteurized milk and any other food with no discomfort.
 YAY!
-I’m so grateful we didn’t use any of the harsher medications and instead found natural remedies for baby reflux.
-If going through it can help just one other mama not resort to harsh pharmaceuticals, then it was worth it!

 Have you tried natural remedies for baby reflux?
 Share it with us in the comments below.